GlobetrotterG/lovecebu/README.md

 * To give a message that it is personally speaking to the user to invite them to Cebu.
 * To encourage users to use our affiliate links without going through an external site to monetize the site.

+## 3) Love Cebu!
+Users require:

+* The site can be accessed on Desktop, Mobile, and Tablet.
+* A contact page to reach out to the site owner.
+* Social media pages when they need to alternatively contact site owner outside the Love Cebu!
+Website.
+* The site to be consistently responsive.